scarglamour/ShadowSprite/README.md

 ## Running the Bot

-There are two ways to start ShadowDaemonBot:
+There are two ways to start ShadowSprite:

 1. **Run Discord and Telegram bots in parallel** (recommended)